DMould123/Note-Building/README.md

 - ## 2025-05-06
 - Building a reading app on React Native.
 Having problems with the new SDK update and Appwrite
 - ## 2025-05-07
 - Still not got a solution for the Appwrite issue

 - ## 2025-05-07
 - Still not updated for the Appwrite issue.
 Moved back to FM Journey page

+- ## 2025-12-23
+- Started building a portfolio page for my scouting projects